The decoupled extended Kalman filter for dynamic exponential-family factorization models: The Decoupled Extended Kalman Filter

 \section{The Decoupled Extended Kalman Filter}

-The Kalman filter was initially introduced in \cite{kalman1960new} for state estimation in linear systems driven by Gaussian noise, and with observations that depend linearly on the state and on more Gaussian noise.
-Since then, many variants of the Kalman filter have been developed and applied to a wide variety of situations, including parameter learning.
-See \cite{simon2006optimal,haykin2001kalman} for good overviews of Kalman filters; the latter focused on neural network applications.

-The EKF is a variant of the Kalman filter for non-linear dynamics and non-linear observations.
-Like the standard Kalman filter, the EKF has two steps: an update step that incorporates a new observation into the parameter estimates, and a predict step for models with time-varying parameters.
-We first describe the update step for the EKF next, and then show how this step simplifies in the DEKF.
-We then describe the predict step for our variant of the DEKF, which unlike the EKF predict step, assumes that the parameters of different entities follow independent dynamics of a particular form.
+The EKF is a variant of the KF for non-linear dynamics and non-linear observations that results in approximate estimates of the state.
+Like the standard KF, the EKF consists of an update step that incorporates a new observation into the parameter estimates, and a predict step that accounts for parameter dynamics.
+We describe the update step for the EKF next, and then show how this step simplifies in the DEKF.